alexroan/blog/transition2016-5-16.md

+# My Transition from Student to Full Time Coder

 I started this blog for a few reasons.

 Firstly, I needed somewhere to keep track of all the little projects and ideas that manifest themselves for brief moments before vanishing and never reappearing.